-To test this hypothesis, we focus again on Vignette Full-Time and analyze the perceived social appropriateness of deviations from the equal-contribution scenario, depending on the gender of the partner benefiting from the deviation, as illustrated in our simple model.
-If a gender double standard exists, the allocation in which the woman contributes less and the man contributes more will be evaluated as less appropriate than the reverse scenario, where the man contributes less and the woman contributes more.
-This would indicate that norm enforcement is asymmetric across genders.
+To test this hypothesis we focus again on Vignette Full-Time and specifically analyze the perceived social appropriateness of deviations from the equal-contribution scenario depending on the gender of the person who benefits from the deviation, irrespective of the partner who is proposing the allocation.
+As illustrated in our simple model, we compare social judgments regarding deviations from the egalitarian norm for men and women.
+If a double standard exists, the allocation in which the woman contributes less and the man contributes more will be rated as less appropriate than the mirror-image allocation, where the woman contributes more and the man contributes less.